 Source: Statista

-Microservices are now the ‘new normal’ for developers and organizations due to their wide-scale adoption.
-For every developer, especially Java developers, Microservices have become one of the important skills.
+Due to their wide adoption, microservices are now the ‘new normal’ for developers and organizations.
+For every developer, especially Java developers, Microservices have become an essential skill.

-This article serves as a guide for those who want to know what are Java Microservices, frameworks, Java Microservice examples, and interview questions related to it.
+This article guides those who want to learn about Java Microservices, frameworks, Java Microservice examples, and interview questions related to them.

 Let’s start with an overview of Java Microservices.

-Java Microservices refers to Java application that is composed of small, independently deployable, and loosely-coupled services.
+Java Microservices refers to Java applications composed of small, independently deployable, and loosely coupled services.

-To understand this better, let’s first know what Microservices are.
+To understand this better, let’s first learn what microservices are.

-Microservice is a design pattern and a variant of the Service-Oriented Architecture style.
-Each Microservice is a small, independent piece of an overall bigger system.
-Microservices are designed to complete a specific task and are independent of size or domain.
-This means, a change to a small part of the application doesn’t require rebuilding and redeploying the whole application, only requires changing one or few microservices.
+Microservices are a design pattern and a variant of the Service-Oriented Architecture style.
+Each Microservice is a small, independent piece of an overall more extensive system.
+Microservices are designed to complete a specific task independent of size or domain.
+Changing a small part of the application doesn’t require rebuilding and redeploying the whole application; it only requires changing one or a few microservices.

 The architecture of microservices looks like this:

 The microservice architecture allows the development of an application as a set of separate services.
 Different services can be written in different programming languages and managed by cross-functional teams.
-Each service is independently deployable and scalable, hence providing greater governance, scalability, and reliability.
+Each service is independently deployable and scalable, providing excellent governance, scalability, and reliability.

 Java is the best language for microservices.

-Microservices can be implemented with a number of frameworks, tools, and languages.
+Microservices can be implemented with several frameworks, tools, and languages.
 Java is one of the best languages for microservices apart from Python, C++, Ruby, and Golang.

 Here are some factors that justify why we use microservices in Java.
-Later, we will see how microservice architecture is useful and what benefits it offers.
+Later, we will see how microservice architecture is proper and what benefits it offers.

 Annotations in Java are developer-friendly and easy to read.
-While you use microservices in Java, these annotations make things easier for the developer.
-In addition, many Java EE standards support microservice architecture such as JPA for data handling, JAX-RS for APIs, CDI(Contexts and Dependency Injection) for component and lifecycle management, and so on.
+When using microservices in Java, these annotations make things easier for the developer.
+In addition, many Java EE standards support microservice architecture, such as JPA for data handling, JAX-RS for APIs, CDI(Contexts and Dependency Injection) for component and lifecycle management, and so on.

-Java is more suitable when working with complex systems because of its readability.
-The structure of the Java application development is designed in a way that it supports developing and deploying microservices without additional overhead.
+Java is more suitable for working with complex systems because of its readability.
+The structure of Java application development supports developing and deploying microservices without additional overhead.

-Being one of the old and widest communities, Java has a huge number of resources, libraries, and frameworks.
+Being one of the oldest and broadest communities, Java has many resources, libraries, and frameworks.
 Java is predominantly used for enterprise application development, backend development, web applications, mobile, big data, cloud, AI, and scientific apps.

 Because of JVM, Java applications are platform-independent.
-This makes Java widely useful and one of the most popular programming languages running critical applications worldwide.
+This makes Java worthwhile and one of the most popular programming languages for critical applications worldwide.

-There are several frameworks available for developing microservices in Java.
+Several frameworks are available for developing microservices in Java.
 These frameworks make work easier and faster.
-Spring boot, Jersey, DropWizard, Spark –are some popular Java microservices used by Java developers.
+Spring Boot, Jersey, DropWizard, and Spark are some popular Java microservices that Java developers use.

-These frameworks simplify the configuration and setup process and also help developers with communication between microservices.
-Other publish/subscribe systems are also useful for building microservice applications.
+These frameworks simplify the configuration and setup process and help developers communicate between microservices.
+Other publish/subscribe systems are also helpful in building microservice applications.

-Java is extensively used in Microservice or we can say vice-versa.
-Many enterprises use Java and they require constant changes in order to meet modern-day challenges.
-If they want to adopt new technology or a framework, it will require a rewrite of an entire application.
-This would not be a feasible option as it requires time, resources, and cost to develop, test, and deploy large applications.
+Java is extensively used in Microservices and vice versa.
+Many enterprises use Java, and constant changes are required to meet modern-day challenges.
+If an entire application wants to adopt new technology or a framework, it must be rewritten.
+This would not be feasible as developing, testing, and deploying large applications requires time, resources, and cost.

-New updates are often required in a modern-day environment where more than one technology or tool is being used.
-In this case, choosing microservice architecture in Java help you deliver new features quickly, ease complexity, achieve scalability, and allow you to choose the best technology stack that best fits your requirement.
+New updates are often required in a modern-day environment where more than one technology or tool is used.
+In this case, choosing microservice architecture in Java helps you deliver new features quickly, eases complexity, achieves scalability, and allows you to choose the technology stack that best fits your requirements.

 Now, let’s quickly go through the benefits of microservices architecture.

-Let’s see several benefits of microservices, in general.
+Let’s look at several benefits of microservices in general.

 Microservices are small components that are easy to build, deploy, and update.
 Based on the requirements, microservices are easy to scale up and down.
 As each microservice is easily manageable and independent, the cost of scaling is also significantly lower compared to the monolith.

-Microservices allow a developer to choose the right tool or language for a particular task.
-The constantly changing technology landscape, modern-day business demands, and a constant race to provide users with the best user experience – these all significantly contribute to the frequent changes in software development.
+Microservices allow developers to choose the right tool or language for a particular task.
+The constantly changing technology landscape, modern-day business demands, and a constant race to provide users with the best user experience significantly contribute to the frequent changes in software development.

 With microservices, developers can choose different technologies for different services.
-This is useful when you want to adopt new technologies and tools to meet demands.
+This is useful when adopting new technologies and tools to meet demands.
 This would not be technically easy if it were a monolithic application.

-If one of the components of the application fails, it will less likely impact the entire stack.
-Each microservice runs independently and that improves fault isolation.
-If this were a case in Monolithic, one change needs redeploying the entire application.
-Frequent changes and deployments are easier with Microservices.
+If one of the application’s components fails, it will be less likely to impact the entire stack.
+Each microservice runs independently, improving fault isolation.
+If this were a case in Monolithic, one change would require redeploying the whole application.
+Frequent changes and deployments are more accessible with Microservices.

-This is one of the key advantages of microservices.
-There can be multiple, distributed, autonomous teams, each is responsible for developing and managing one or more microservices.
-Cross-functional teams can collaborate and develop microservices independently, resulting in faster development and increased productivity.
+This is one of the critical advantages of microservices.
+There can be multiple distributed, autonomous teams; each is responsible for developing and managing one or more microservices.
+Cross-functional teams can collaborate and establish microservices independently, resulting in faster development and increased productivity.

 Remember the divide and conquer rule?
 Yes, that perfectly fits this scenario.
 Each microservice is relatively small, independent, and easier to change.
-This means microservice architecture offers improved maintainability of code, testability, and better deployment.
+This means microservice architecture offers improved code maintainability, testability, and deployment.

-After seeing microservices benefits, let’s move to see Java Microservice Example.
+After seeing the microservices benefits, let’s move to see the Java Microservice Example.

 import org.springframework.boot.*;